 Diabetes in pregnancy

 Treatment begins with lifestyle changes, particularly a change of diet and exercise.
 If this fails, patients are treated medically with metformin, insulin or both.
-Metformin is given in the form of tablets.
-Insulin is given as injections under the skin.
-Women with gestational diabetes will also need to check their blood glucose levels regularly.
+Metformin is a drug which increases the sensitivity of cells and tissues to insulin, given in the form of tablets.
+Insulin, which increases glucose breakdown in cells, is given as injections under the skin.
+Some patients may be prescribed with a tablet called glibenclamide, which stimulates the pancreas to release more insulin.

 If gestational diabetes is diagnosed early and blood glucose levels are closely controlled throughout the pregnancy, this will reduce the risk of complications for the baby.

-Last reviewed: Mar 2015
+Last reviewed: Nov 2021